 The supplied stones include extra-coarse, coarse, medium and fine alumina oxide ones, which can be used in sequence to progressively shape the edge (don’t use the extra-coarse one unless the edge is damaged or very blunt).
 There’s also an extra-fine ceramic one to add the final polish.
 Each stone comes in a color-coded plastic holder with a detachable guide rod.

-The Lansky set is slightly less easy to use than the KFS because it doesn’t have the pistol grip, but it’s still far from difficult and you get most of the performance at a fraction of the price – expect to pay around $30 (Lansky Deluxe 5-Stone Sharpening System).
+The Lansky set is slightly less easy to use than the KFS because it doesn’t have the pistol grip, but it’s still far from difficult and you get most of the performance at a fraction of the price – expect to pay around $30.
 This is an effective and good value sharpening system.

 Verdict: An effective clamp, plus lots of stones and angles, makes for a versatile system at a great price.